Financial Advisor vs. Financial Planner vs. Personal CFO: Who Do You Actually Need?

 The Metric: Sovereignty & Multi-Generational Order.

-This is the ProsperWise Mandate.
 A Personal CFO (Chief Financial Officer) does not just manage the money; they manage the relationship between the money and your life.
+At ProsperWise, we're your Personal CFO.
+We build the system that removes friction that often exist in the siloed world of financial management.

-A Personal CFO operates as your guide, standing between you and the noise of the market.
+A Personal CFO stands between you and the noise of the market.
 We coordinate your accountant, your lawyer, and other professionals to ensure everyone is singing from the same song sheet.

 Comparison: The Levels of Care